Many Businesses STILL Aren’t Doing This . . . Here’s Why They Should!

 #4: Vendor Self-Service

-Perhaps the most costly aspects of invoice processing is not the capture or validation of the data, but staffing call centers to support vendor inquiries about payments.
+Perhaps the most costly aspects of invoice processing is not the capture or validation of the data, but supporting calls and vendor inquiries about payments.
 After submitting an invoice, the collections and AR teams within a supplier will typically contact the buyer to confirm receipt and approval of the invoice.
 Following the approval, the supplier may follow up again to inquire about the actual payment date.
 And once received, if there are any discrepancies or errors, there can be significant interface between the supplier and buyer to resolve these issues.
 Significant time and expense is incurred responding to vendor calls and researching the status of invoices.

 #5: Cash Management Is Enhanced